 California Fiduciary e-file Program - Frequently Asked Questions

-- What is e-file for Fiduciary returns?
+- What is e-file and Stand-Alone Electronic Funds Withdrawal (EFW) payments for Fiduciaries?

 - What tax years can I e-file?